-- 1. APPROVES the Strategic Plan for the Organization, as set out in the attached annex, for the six-year period 2008 to 2013, comprising: - (a) the mission statement; - (b) the trends, developments and challenges in the shipping and maritime world that the Organization is anticipated to face over the aforementioned period; - (c) the strategic directions for the Organization, based on the emerging trends, developments and challenges; and - (d) performance indicators for assessing the performance of the Organization; - 2.
-REQUESTS the Council and the Secretary-General, as appropriate, to monitor progress and analyse, as necessary, mechanisms to review and update progress made under the Plan, taking into account the High-level Action Plan developed by the Organization; - 3.
-DIRECTS the Council to review the Plan every biennium; - 4.
-DECIDES to review the Organization's progress against the Plan at its twenty-sixth regular session on the basis of a Council report; - 5.
-REITERATES ITS REQUEST to the Council and all the committees, when making recommendations for their work programmes during the Strategic Plan period, to bear in mind the desirability of not scheduling more than one diplomatic conference in each year, save in exceptional circumstances; - 6.
-REVOKES resolution A.970(24).
+1. APPROVES the Strategic Plan for the Organization for the six-year period 2010 to 2015, as set out in the attached annex, comprising:

+- (a) a mission statement; - (b) the trends, developments and challenges in the shipping and maritime world that the Organization is anticipated to face over the aforementioned period; - (c) the strategic directions for the Organization, based on the emerging trends, developments and challenges; and - (d) performance indicators for assessing the performance of the Organization;

+2. REQUESTS the Council and the Secretary-General, as appropriate, to monitor progress and analyse, as necessary, any mechanisms required to review and update progress made under the Plan, taking into account the High-level Action Plan developed by the Organization and the Guidelines on the application of the Strategic and High-level Action Plan of the Organization;

+3. DIRECTS the Council to review the Plan every biennium;

+4. DECIDES to review, at its twenty-seventh regular session, the Organization's progress against the Plan on the basis of a Council report;

+5. REITERATES ITS REQUEST to the Council and all the Committees, when making recommendations for their biennial agendas during the Strategic Plan period, to bear in mind the desirability of not scheduling more than one diplomatic conference in each year, save in exceptional circumstances;

+6. REVOKES resolution A.989(25).